Needlepointers.com Logo

 The 2nd adjacent corner should be trimmed first before trimming the sides of the quilt.
 This will allow the ruler to connect up with the trimmed corner when trimming the sides of the quilt.

-Turn the quilt so the next corner is on the mat and trim lining up with the same lines on the ruler used to trim the first corner.Square up a Quilt Trim Corner 3
+Turn the quilt so the next corner is on the mat and trim lining up with the same lines on the ruler used to cut the first corner.Square up a Quilt Trim Corner 3

 Trim both sides of the corner.Square up a Quilt Trim Corner 4